 If you have synced your iPhone's contacts with iCloud, it may be a good idea to fix the iPhone contacts say "Maybe" problem by logging out of iCloud and then logging back in.
 To do that, go to Settings > [your name] and tap "Sign Out", then wait a few seconds before signing back in to eliminate syncing issues that could be causing the issue.

 Resetting all settings on your iPhone is another great way to fix this problem.
 To reset all settings on your device, go to Settings > General > Reset > Reset All Settings and then confirm the action.
 When the device restarts the "Maybe Contacts" should be gone.

 If even a reset of all settings on iPhone doesn't fix this problem, it is very likely that iOS glitches could be the main cause.
 In this case, you need a third-party tool like FoneGeek iOS System Recovery to eliminate these glitches in iOS 13/12 and get your device working as normal again.
 It is very easy to use and can repair any iOS device even the latest iPhone 11/11 Pro without causing data loss.

 To get rid of the "Maybe Contacts" issue using FoneGeek iOS System Recovery, download the program on to your computer and install it, then follow these simple steps:

-Step 1: Launch the iOS Repair tool and click on “Repair” in the main window.
-Then connect your iPhone to the computer and wait for the program to detect it.
+Step 1: Launch the iOS Repair tool.
+Connect your iPhone to the computer and wait for the program to detect it.

-Step 3: When the firmware is downloaded successfully, click on “Fix Now” and the software will begin fixing the device.
+Step 3: When the firmware is downloaded successfully, the software will begin fixing the device.
 Keep your iPhone connected to the computer until the process is finished.